soxueren/atsd/api/sql/README.md

 While the [differences](https://github.com/axibase/atsd-jdbc/blob/master/capabilities.md#database-capabilities) between SQL dialect implemented in ATSD and SQL specification standards are numerous, the following exceptions to widely used constructs are worth mentioning:

 * Wildcard symbol is `*`/`?` instead of `%`/`_`.
-* Subqueries are not supported.
 * Self-joins are not supported.
-* In case of computational errors such as division by zero, the database returns special values such as `NaN` according to the IEEE 754-2008 standard.
+* Subqueries are not supported with the exception of `BETWEEN` subquery.
 * `UNION`, `EXCEPT` and `INTERSECT` operators are not supported.
 Refer to [atsd_series table](examples/select-atsd_series.md) queries for a `UNION ALL` alternative.
+* In case of computational errors such as division by zero, the database returns special values such as `NaN` according to the IEEE 754-2008 standard.
-* The `WITH` operator is supported only in the following clauses: `WITH ROW_NUMBER`, `WITH ITERPOLATE`.
+* The `WITH` operator is supported only in the following clauses: `WITH ROW_NUMBER`, `WITH INTERPOLATE`.
-* The `DISTINCT` operator is not supported and can be emulated in some cases with the `GROUP BY` clause.
+* The `DISTINCT` operator is not supported and can be emulated with the `GROUP BY` clause in some cases.

 ## Examples